 There are cheaper online providers I could choose

-We won't promise to be the cheapest provider you find but we will promise to be the best value.
-That's why we give you a risk free 90 days money back guarantee.
+So we won't promise to be the cheapest accountant you'll find...but we will promise to be the best value.

 I love what you're offering but I can't afford your fees